Part-Time Students:Benefit from MPTAAS Without Income Issues

 Contact MPTAAS Authorities: If unsure about your eligibility, reach out to MPTAAS for clarification on income reporting.

-Check for Tax Deductions: Certain tax exemptions may reduce your taxable income, helping you stay below the income cap.
+Check for Tax Deductions: Certain tax exemptions may reduce your taxable income, helping you stay below the cap.

 Benefits of MPTAAS for Students with Part-Time Jobs